Vijayanandsuri: Ascetic career

 He died in Gujranwala (now in Pakistan) on 20 May 1896 (Jayeshtha Shukla 8 VS 1953).
 A memorial shrine dedicated to him was built there by Lala Mayadas Nanakchand Bhabras.
 His footprints along with the chhatri (cenotaph) over them, are moved to Lahore Fort Museum.
 Some artefacts and decorations were also moved.
 The shrine was mistakenly identified as the memorial of Punjab ruler Ranjit Singh's grandfather Charat Singh.

 The shrine came under the local police in 1984 and used as a police station until 2003 when most offices were moved to new place.
 The central chamber was used as an office of the Gujranwala Deputy Police Superintendent.
 The building was used by traffic police until 2015.
 In 2019, it was declared as a protected monument by the Government of Punjab, Pakistan.
+The samadhi was visited by Jain Acharya Gachadhipati Dharmadhurandhar Suri on May 28, 2023 along with other Jain munis and lay Jains after a gap to more than 75 years.

 Works

 He wrote a number of books in Hindi, including The Chicago-Prashnottar or Questions and Answers on Jainism for the Parliament of Religions Held at Chicago USA in 1893 which was translated into English and published in 1918.
 His other important works are Jain Tattvadarsh, Agyana Timira Bhaskara, Samyaktva-shalyadwara and Tattva Nirnaya Prāsād.